Godzilla (1954 film): Music and sound effects

 The film's score was composed by Akira Ifukube.
-After meeting with Tanaka, Tsuburaya, and Honda, Ifukube enthusiastically accepted the job.
+After meeting with Tomoyuki Tanaka, Eiji Tsuburaya, and Ishirō Honda, Ifukube enthusiastically accepted the job.
 After learning that the main character was a monster, Ifukube said, "I couldn't sit still when I heard that in this movie the main character was a reptile that would be rampaging through the city."
 Ifukube was not shown the final film and had only a week to compose his music.
 Within that time, he was shown only a model of Godzilla and the screenplay.
-Tsuburaya briefly showed Ifukube some footage but with the effects missing and Tsuburaya attempting to describe how the scene would unfold.
+Tsuburaya briefly showed Ifukube some footage but with the effects missing and Tsuburaya attempted to describe how the scene would unfold.
 Ifukube recalled, "I was very confused.
 So I tried to make music that would remind you of something enormous."
 Ifukube used low-pitch brass and string instruments.

-It was Honda's idea to make Godzilla roar, despite the fact that reptiles do not have vocal cords.
-Shimonaga and Minawa were originally tasked with creating the roar, but Ifukube became involved after taking interest in creating sound effects.
+It was Honda's idea to make Godzilla roar.
+Shimonaga and Minawa were originally tasked with creating the roar, but Ifukube became involved after taking an interest in creating sound effects.
 Ifukube and Honda discussed what type of sounds were going to be used in certain scenes and other details concerning sounds.
 Minawa went to the zoo and recorded various animal roars and played them back at certain speeds.
 However, the sounds proved unsatisfactory and went unused.
-Ifukube borrowed a contrabass from the Japan Art University's music department and created Godzilla's roar by loosening the strings and rubbing them with a leather glove.
+Ifukube borrowed a double bass from the Japan Art University's music department and created Godzilla's roar by loosening the strings and rubbing them with a leather glove.
 The sound was recorded and played at a reduced speed, which achieved the effect of the roar used in the film.
 The technique would be adopted by Toho as a standard method in creating monster roars in the following years.